The Riviera balcony & coast paths

 Full Day

 Missing this trail would be such a pity for someone fit hiking the French Riviera.
-Indeed, this walking route is one of the most exceptional above the Mediterranean coast in France.
+Indeed, this walking route is one of the most exceptional above the Mediterranean coast in southern France.
 It joins La Turbie, Gorgio and Saint Agnès, the very ancient hilltop Provence towns that, respectively, overlook the cities of Monaco, Roquebrune-Cap-Martin and Menton.
 All day long, with ascents and descents, fabulous views over the Riviera, very close, and over the Alps, in the distance, will accompany you.

 Walking time : 5 hours